 Hydropower plant development will in the vast majority of cases require a licence under the hydropower development legislation.

-In addition to a licence under the hydropower development legislation and a facility licence under the Energy Act for any electro-mechanical equipment, the owner of a hydropower plant may also, depending on the circumstances, need to obtain other decisions and permits under other legislation, as well as clarify how the project relates to municipal plans.
+In addition to a licence under the hydropower development legislation and a facility licence under the Energy Act for any electro-mechanical equipment, the owner of a hydropower plant may also, depending on the circumstances, need to obtain permits under other legislation, as well as clarify compliance with relevant municipal plans.

 Licence terms and conditions and the revision process